Introduction to the Thai Islands

 Koh Lipe is much tinier than the aforementioned Koh Lanta, but it’s the perfect place for travelers desiring a quiet place to relax and forget about the world around them.
 It’s a remote island, meaning that it’s pretty much isolated from the surrounding province.
 There’s no traffic and very little transportation options disturb the peace enjoyed within the island.
 Encompassing Koh Lipe is calmer, shallower waters, making it ideal for swimming trips.

-You’ll find Koh Lipe in the Andaman of Thailand, west from Koh Lanta.
-Although remote, it’s been experiencing a bit of a popularity spurt in recent years, causing an overall improvement in the islands infrastructure.
+You’ll find Koh Lipe in the Andaman of Thailand, west of Koh Lanta.
+Although remote, it’s been experiencing a bit of a popularity spurt in recent years, causing an overall improvement in the island’s infrastructure.

 The last of the popular Thai Islands in this piece, Koh Tao lies on the east coast, where it used to be a bustling home to the scuba diving and backpacking scene.
 Nowadays, it’s a tourist destination that rivals some of the larger islands.

-Like Koh Phi Phi, Koh Tao is a popular spot for night and party life.
-Many travelers on a budget make a beeline for this place, since they won’t spend too much while vacationing here.
+Like Koh Phi Phi, Koh Tao is a popular spot for the night and party life.
+Many travelers on a budget make a beeline for this place since they won’t spend too much while vacationing here.

-If you don’t live for the night life, there’s still plenty left over from the diving scene.
+If you don’t live for the nightlife, there’s still plenty of leftovers from the diving scene.
 If you’re an avid diver, you can actually get certified by the local Professional Association of Diving Instructors.
-For non-avid diver, there’s many snorkel trips that go out to the island’s many reefs.
+For non-avid divers, there are many snorkel trips that go out to the island’s many reefs.